natcap/invest/doc/api-docs/plugins.rst

 How to develop a plugin
 -----------------------
 .. note:: This guide is written for python developers.
-If you are unfamiliar with python packaging, helpful documentation is available from https://packaging.python.org/en/latest/.
+If you are unfamiliar with python packaging, the `Python Packaging User Guide <https://packaging.python.org/en/latest/>`_ is a helpful resource.

-The plugin template repo is a great place to start.
-Code snippets in this guide are pulled from there.
-The core InVEST models' source code is also a great place to look for examples.
+The `plugin template repo <link URL>`_ is a great place to start.
+The core InVEST models' `source code <https://github.com/natcap/invest/tree/main/src/natcap/invest>`_ is also full of examples.

 At its most basic, a plugin is a python package.
 Begin by creating a directory with a simple python package structure: ::